Does Perimenopause Cause Mood Changes?

 • Difficulty concentrating or indecisiveness

-Yes… and no. Perimenopausal mood changes (e.g. depressed mood) can be symptoms of diagnosable depressive disorders, but among other diagnostic criteria, experiencing a depressed mood here and there is not the same as experiencing depressed mood coupled with feelings of coupled with feelings of sadness, emptiness, or hopelessness consistently for a period of at least two weeks, which represent a change from previous functioning and is accompanied by several other symptoms in that same two-week time frame.
+Yes… and no. Perimenopausal mood changes (e.g. depressed mood) can be symptoms of diagnosable depressive disorders, but among other diagnostic criteria, experiencing a depressed mood here and there is not the same as experiencing depressed mood coupled with feelings of sadness, emptiness, or hopelessness consistently for a period of at least two weeks, which represent a change from previous functioning and is accompanied by several other symptoms in that same two-week time frame.

 Perimenopause-related mood changes are not always the same as depression in that they: